WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 ### itemProps

 - Type: `Object`
-- Required: no
+- Required: No

 A list of extra HTML properties for the root element rendered by this component.

 ### isSelected

 - Type: `boolean`
-- Required: no
+- Required: No

 Whether this item represents a selected suggestion.

 ### isURL

 - Type: `boolean`
-- Required: no
+- Required: No

 Whether this item represents a suggestion referring to a URL (e.g. post, page).

 ### onClick

 - Type: `Function`
-- Required: yes
+- Required: Yes

 Click handler, called with click event as the only argument.

 ### searchTerm

 - Type: `string`
-- Required: yes
+- Required: Yes

 The search term as specified by the user.
 Used for highlighting the matching part of the suggestion title.

 ### shouldShowType

 - Type: `boolean`
-- Required: no
+- Required: No

 If true, type of the suggestion is rendered (e.g. post, tag)

 ### suggestion

 - Type: `Object`
-- Required: yes
+- Required: Yes

 The suggestion to render.

+See the [createSuggestion](#createSuggestion) section of this file to learn more about suggestions.